Out-Law Guide | 17 Mar 2021 | 5:21 pm | 7 min. read

 It would not be limited to highly digitalised businesses.
 It is designed to stop the 'race to the bottom' in relation to tax rates and to ensure that all internationally operating businesses pay a minimum level of tax.

-The Commission has proposed that until comprehensive changes can be made, a 3% interim digital services tax (DST) should be applied to revenues created from activities where users play a major role in value creation, such as social media platforms.
+In 2018 it proposed that until comprehensive changes could be made, a 3% interim digital services tax (DST) should be applied to revenues created from activities where users play a major role in value creation, such as social media platforms.
+However, in the face of opposition from some EU countries, including Ireland, Luxembourg and the Nordic countries, EU finance ministers agreed in March 2019 to concentrate on the OECD's project and not to proceed with their DST.
+The slow progress in the OECD has led to the Commission considering again a digital levy.

-DST will apply a 2% tax on the revenues of search engines, social media platforms and online marketplaces where their revenues are linked the participation of UK users, regardless of where the corporate owner of those revenues is located and irrespective of the physical presence that the corporate has in the UK.
-It will not be a tax on online sales of goods and will only apply to revenues earnt from intermediating such sales, not from making the online sale.
-It will also only catch the revenues from online advertising or the collection of data where the business is providing a search engine, social media platform or online marketplace.
+The UK has introduced a digital services tax (DST).
+It began to apply from April 2020.
+DST is a 2% tax on the revenues of search engines, social media platforms and online marketplaces to the extent that their revenues are linked to the participation of UK users, regardless of where the corporate owner of those revenues is located and irrespective of the physical presence that the corporate has in the UK.
+It is not a tax on online sales of goods and only applies to revenues earned from intermediating such sales, not from making the online sale.
+It also only catches the revenues from online advertising or the collection of data where the business is providing a search engine, social media platform or online marketplace.

-To be caught by DST businesses will need to generate revenues from in-scope business models of at least £500m globally.
-The first £25m of relevant UK revenues will also not taxable.
+To be caught by DST, businesses need to generate revenues from in-scope business models of at least £500m globally.
+The first £25m of relevant UK revenues are not taxable.
 This is designed to exclude small businesses from the scope of the tax, but rapidly growing businesses will fall within the DST as soon as they pass the £500m threshold.

-A financial and payment services exemption will mean that a regulated activity which primarily involves facilitation of the trading or creation of financial assets will not be considered an online marketplace for DST purposes.
+A financial and payment services exemption means that a regulated activity which primarily involves facilitation of the trading or creation of financial assets is not considered an online marketplace for DST purposes.

-As a number of other countries are also introducing digital services taxes, the UK government proposes to alleviate double taxation by only taxing 50% of the revenues arising directly as a result of transactions where one of the users is located in a country which also has a DST that applies to marketplace transactions.
+As a number of other countries are also introducing digital services taxes, to alleviate double taxation only 50% of the revenues will be taxed if they arise directly as a result of transactions where one of the users is located in a country which also has a DST that applies to marketplace transactions.

 The UK government has said that it is committed to disapplying DST once an "appropriate international solution" is in place.